Gaspar de Carvajal: Later career amongst the Indians

 Upon his return to Peru, Carvajal was chosen as subprior of the Convent of San Rosario in Lima.
 In this post, he was chosen to arbitrate between the viceroy, Blasco Núñez Vela, and the auditors of the Real Audiencia in 1544.
 Unfortunately, the mediation seems to have been unfruitful.
 After the pacification of Peru, he was sent by his superiors as a missionary to Tucumán, now in Argentina, being named the protector of the Indians in that area.

 He worked for years in the region, achieving the conversion of the majority of indigenous people.
 In 1553 he was instituted as the prior of the convent of Huamanga and provincial of Tucumán.
 He brought a number of Dominicans to the province, with whose help he founded various reducciones de indios and nine Spanish municipalities.
 He was chosen to be provincial of Peru in 1557, dedicating two years to the organization of the province and the two following ones to the visiting of the most remote territories and the founding of new convents.
 There is evidence of a letter written by Carvajal to the king, informing him of the abuses that were being committed against the Indians in the mines of Peru, and asking for his intervention on their behalf.
 This shows a general attitude towards the Indians consistent with the doctrine of his brother Dominican Bartolomé de las Casas.

 In 1565 Carvajal was chosen as a representative of his province before the Spanish court and to the Pope, but it is likely that he never crossed the ocean.
 He died in Lima in 1584.

 Not knowing it, the expedition of Gaspar de Carvajal carried diseases of the Old World, particularly smallpox, malaria and yellow fever into the deep areas of the Amazon.
 "One writer (Antonio Vieira, 1842) estimated that in the 37 years between 1615 and 1652, more than two million Indians living on the lower Amazon died as a result of these newly-introduced diseases.

 In popular culture

-Werner Herzog's 1972 film Aguirre, the Wrath of God has an appearance of Gaspar de Carvajal (as played by actor Del Negro) as chaplain and chronicler of the mad descent of the Amazon by Lope de Aguirre.
+Werner Herzog's 1972 film Aguirre, the Wrath of God has an appearance of Gaspar de Carvajal (as played by actor Del Negro) as a craven chaplain and chronicler of the mad descent of the Amazon by Lope de Aguirre.
 This expedition, which took place in 1561 (almost twenty years after that of Orellana), was the source of inspiration for the movie.
 Additionally, Carvajal is depicted as being killed by natives.
 However, the film included many situations and persons from the chronicle of Carvajal, which is to say, from the expedition of Orellana.